 Is there a better pairing than strawberries and chocolate?
-I don’t think so, especially when they’re strawberries and chocolate truffles from Harry & David.
+I don’t think so, especially when they are giant strawberries and melted chocolate truffles.

 The strawberries are almost as big as plums, and they’re perfectly ripe and juicy all the way through.
 They’re simply the best strawberries on the planet (and probably would be on Mars, too, if we ever get there).
 The truffles are exactly what chocolate should be: smooth and creamy on the inside with a thin but crisp shell of chocolate on the outside.
 Put the two together into a truffle-dipped strawberry dessert, and you’ve got the best combination possible.